wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the helper function `invalidateExceptRequestor()`, if that argument is set to `true`, and that the source of the request is not already a sharer (i.e., not an upgrade `GETX` request), then the command used will be `FetchInv`, such that data will be received.
 Otherwise, the command is just `Inv`.

+For state `E` and `M` blocks, there are three possible cases.
+First, if the block is not shared by any means in the upper level, then the access indicates a hit, and can be completed immediately by setting the requestor as the owner (and potentially removing it as a sharer), and then sending the response with `sendResponseUp()`.
+Note that in this case, it is guaranteed that data is available, since the non-inclusive cache enforces the invariant that if a directory entry exists, then data either exists in the upper level, or exists in the current level.